Profinite properties of Coxeter groups: Actions on trees

 Since $\widehat{W_\Gamma}\cong\widehat{W_\Omega}$, we see that $\widehat{W_\Gamma}$ also acts on $T$ without a global fixed point, without edge inversion, and with finite edge stabilizers.
 But $W_\Gamma$ is one-ended, so its profinite completion cannot admit such an action by \Cref{1-endedFixedPoint}, a contradiction. \end{proof}

 These arguments allow us to reduce almost $\mathcal{W}$-profinite rigidity to the case of $1$-ended Coxeter groups. \begin{thmx} Coxeter groups are almost $\mathcal{W}$-profinitely rigid if and only if $1$-ended Coxeter groups are almost $\mathcal{W}$-profinitely rigid. \end{thmx} \begin{proof} Suppose that all $1$-ended Coxeter groups are almost $\mathcal{W}$-profinitely rigid.
 Let $W_\Gamma$ be a Coxeter group.
 We show that the $\mathcal{W}$-profinite genus is finite.
-By \Cref{thmx:products} we can assume that $W_\Gamma$ is generic.

 Let $W_\Omega$ be a Coxeter group such that $\widehat{W_\Gamma}\cong \widehat{W_\Omega}$.

 We decompose both groups into graphs of groups with one-ended (or finite) vertex groups and finite edge groups such that all edge and vertex groups are special parabolic subgroups (see \cite[Corollary 18]{MihalikTschantz2009}),